NEOLPAR/burroughs_test/README.md

 - Choice to remove an existing payment rule.
 - Export CSV files with a path and filename of your choice.
-- Working with Time zones.
+- Compatibility with other time zones than 'Europe/London'.
 - Changing rule payments name.
 - Looping after change one payment rule.
 In case you want to add or edit more than one rule.
 - Tests for setup module.